WeblateOrg/weblate/docs/wlc.rst

     .. option:: --output

-        Specifies file to save output in, if left unspecified output is printed to stdout.
+        Specifies file to save output in, if left unspecified it is printed to stdout.

 .. option:: upload